 In general, institutes tend to be larger and more complex organizations than centers, which in turn tend to have more focused missions than institutes.
 Centers may, for example, be housed administratively under institutes.

+A campus entity proposed as a “center” should be reviewed for its applicability to this policy.
+The administrative lead of such an entity should submit documentation outlining its functions to the AVPR.
+The AVPR in consultation with the Provost will review the documentation and make a recommendation to the President.
+The President will make the decision regarding the entity’s applicability to this policy

 II.
 PROCEDURES FOR OFFICIAL RECOGNITION OF A CENTER OR INSTITUTE

 Recognition as a center or institute defines administrative, fiscal, and legal responsibilities of both the university and the organization, thus reducing personal, financial, and legal risks for the associated faculty and for the university.
 The following course of events is normally expected for a center or institute to obtain official recognition.